Kanazawa Station

 21st Century Museum of Contemporary Art, Kanazawa

 The 21st Century Museum of Contemporary Art is an innovative facility in central Kanazawa which houses several galleries of modern art as well as a library, café, and communal learning spaces.
-The building itself is celebrated for its unique exterior design and internal layout, and is now one of Kanazawa’s most popular tourist attractions.
+The building itself is celebrated for its unique exterior design and internal layout, and it has become one of Kanazawa’s most popular tourist attractions.

 The 21st Century Museum of Contemporary Art in Kanazawa